-The Women in Science Festival will be back in March 2015 with even more events, activities and celebrations of Women in Science, Technology, Engineering and Maths.
+The Women in Science Festival will return on 7th March 2015 with even more events, activities and celebrations of Women in Science, Technology, Engineering and Maths.
 Our printed programme will be released and distributed in early February.

 Women in Science is a collaboration between the University of Dundee, Abertay University, Dundee Science Centre, the James Hutton Institute and the Dundee Women's Festival.
 We always welcome new partners and supporters, so please get in touch if you want to be part of this festival.

 We welcome suggestions on events and speakers that would enhance the festival in 2015.
 Please get in touch with the team at email@example.com or call us on 01382 386660.